 You can convert any odds format to another with USAbetting’s Change Odds Format Calculator.
 For instance, change American odds to their fractional and decimal versions.
+It will also settle your bets.
 Try it out with our odds converter below, just input the odds you want to change:

 How To Use The Odds Converter

 Simply input a figure in any of the fields above, click submit and the rest of the form will populate.
 Here is a guide to what each part of the calculator means: